DESCO 29103 Mark V Diving Helmet

 - Protective caps for non-return valve and telephone gooseneck.

 Shipping weight is approximately 68 lbs.

-The DESCO U.S. Navy Mark V Helium Helmet is also available in a polished finish.
+The DESCO U.S. Navy Mark V Helmet is also available in a polished finish.